 The MidAmerican Center for Contemporary Music also sponsors a variety of ongoing services and events including the yearly Music at the Forefront concert series.
-Grants for research and development activities in contemporary are available to BGSU students, faculty and staff members.
+Awards for research and development activities in contemporary are available to BGSU students, faculty and staff members.
 The archives of the MidAmerican Center for Contemporary Music contain more than 10,000 scores and provide invaluable resources for research and study.
 The Center also spearheads the College's New Music From Bowling Green initiative, which organizes faculty and student performances at the country's most prestigious new music venues, and an eponymous radio series, produced by WGTE Public Media and internationally syndicated through the Public Radio Exchange (PRX).